rafidoth/refactored-octo-robot/DBMS/dbms_normalization.md

 $$Prime Attributes = C,D$$
 - Check if Any of the prime attributes is present on the right side of any functional dependency or not.
 Place them in the present candidate key like this.<br>
 From FD $AB->C$<br>
-we can write $CD = ABD $ and again step 1 we can get B from D so $AD$ might be a candidate key so check and keep going on this loop until you don't find any of prime attributes at the right of FD.<br>
+we can write $CD = ABD$ and again step 1 we can get B from D so $AD$ might be a candidate key so check and keep going on this loop until you don't find any of prime attributes at the right of FD.<br>

+## Minimal Cover